New & Used GMC Terrain: In Depth

 GET A FREE PRICE QUOTE

-The GMC Terrain is a mid-size crossover that’s closely related to the Chevrolet Equinox.
-Relative to the other truck-based GMC models, the Terrain is a bit smaller, more affordable, and has car-like driving dynamics.
+The GMC Terrain is a mid-size crossover that’s closely related to the Chevy Equinox.
+Relative to the other truck-based GMC models, the Terrain is a bit smaller, less expensive, and has car-like driving feel.

 See our 2014 GMC Terrain review for pricing with options, specifications, and gas mileage ratings.